 Our program aims to cultivate professionals of economic diplomacy knowledgeable in international economy (economic friction), international politics (regional security), international cooperation, and environmental issues.
 In order to achieve this aim, our program includes the following features.
 For JDS students from China, the Graduate School of International Relations offers a curriculum focused on;

 <Support during study at Ritsumeikan>

-Advanced English language ability is developed from courses such as “Academic Writing” and “Writing Support in English”, building a foundation for thesis writing.
-In addition, Japanese also supports improving Japanese language ability without difficulty by writing subjects and "Japanese Language Proficiency Program" etc.
+Advanced English language ability for writing thesis will be developed by courses such as “Academic Writing” and “Writing Support in English.”
+In addition, students will have the opportunities to enhance Japanese language ability by taking the courses such as "Japanese Language Proficiency Program" etc.

-②Customized coursework enables students to broaden their views and acquire a high level of specialization.
+- 2. Customized coursework enables students to broaden their views and acquire a high level of expertise.

-③Systematic and thorough thesis guidance
+- 3. Systematic and thorough thesis instructions.